-9. Feasibility and quality of the knowledge translation plan and demonstrated appropriate partnerships A list of planned activities to support the dissemination of knowledge from the research project to the relevant audience or into policy and/or practice is required where relevant.
-Each activity should include information on who will be engaged, when, and how, as well as the intended impact of each engagement and how it will support successful dissemination/implementation of the research findings.
-An overview of potential translation should be provided.
-For Basic Science it is important to note how publications and/or citations will be shared with colleagues within the field, i.e. will publications have open access; share information through workshops or seminars.
+10. Quality and feasibility of the knowledge translation plan and demonstrated appropriate partnerships List planned activities to support the dissemination of findings and for the translation of knowledge from the research project into policy and/or practice is required where relevant.
+Each activity should include information on who will be engaged, when, and how, as well as the intended impact of each engagement and how it will support successful implementation or uptake of the research findings.

+For clinical, health services and population health research, an overview of potential translation should be provided.
+For Basic Science it is important to note how any publications and/or citations will be shared with colleagues within the field, i.e. open access publications; sharing information through workshops or seminars.

-10. Project considers current priority issues, and gaps in equity of health access and outcomes for priority population groups
+11. Project considers current priority issues, and gaps in equity of health access and outcomes for priority population groups